giladturok/CleanCV/README.md

 - **:books: Automated Bibliography**: Generates a formatted publication list directly from your `.bib` file

-- **:star: Personal Name Bolding**: Automatically bolds your name in all publication entries for instant recognition
+- **:star: Personal Name Bolding**: Automatically bolds your name in publication lists for instant recognition

 - **:pencil2: Author Role Annotations**: Comprehensive annotation system for marking equal contribution (*) and corresponding authors (†) in publication lists